aaronanderson/groovy-cloud-editor/README.md

 Traditional data conversion or test case management are problem spaces where this application would be appropriate.
 The user base is limited, users are accountable, the scripts are simple, and work can be rapidly developed and executed without a complete  traditional deployment pipeline.

+#### Source Modification ####
+In certain circumstances, such as dangling periods or incomplete constructor statements, the Groovy compiler is unable to parse the script as it contains invalid syntax.
+The automcomplete functionality will catch compiler errors and if there is only one it will examine the problematic source line and attempt to slightly adjust it in order for it to be parsable and allow the rest of the inspection to continue.

 #### Security ####